 Unless told specifically, most people don’t even realize Jenny has an artificial leg.
 It definitely doesn’t slow her down.
 “It’s a leg not a lobotomy,” she comments.

-Albie has worked with prosthetist Patrick Reilly at the University of Pennsylvania.
 See below of Animal Caretaker Dawnell Kilbourne luring Albie to walk with carrots and alfalfa cubes – two motivating treats!
 But even with the heavy-duty harness he was able to kick his leg off no matter what we tried.